awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_scheduled_events/Readme.md

 #### Topics
 +	Prerequisites
-+	Create an IAM role that is used to execute Lambda functions
++	Create an AWS Identity and Access Management (IAM) role that is used to execute Lambda functions
 +	Create an IntelliJ project named **LambdaCronFunctions**
 +	Add the POM dependencies to your project
 +	Create an AWS Lambda function by using the AWS Lambda runtime API